 Note: One course from outside the regular program offerings of the Spanish department that is directly relevant to the Spanish major may be counted as an elective, subject to approval by the department chair.
 Eligible courses may include one of the following:

-a) Montserrat or Honors courses taught by full-time faculty in the Spanish department or
+a) Montserrat or Honors courses taught by faculty members affiliated with the Spanish department, or

 b) courses taught in Spanish in other departments at Holy Cross, such as history or religious studies or